Germany reports daily high number of new coronavirus cases

 “We probably need to control infection activity again through contact measures – not probably, but certainly,” he said.

-“We’re in a bad situation: we have 15 million people who could have been vaccinated and should have been vaccinated,” Drosten said.
+“We’re in a bad situation: we have 15 million people who could have been vaccinated and should have been vaccinated,” Drosten said adding that at least another 100,000 people could die of COVID-19 if vaccinations don’t pick up quickly.

 Since the start of the pandemic, 96,963 people have died of COVID-19 in Germany, according to official figures.